Vaccination certificates' inevitable' in Ontario: Eastern Ontario top doctor

 "From my understanding from people I've spoken to at the ministry and other colleagues, I think that it's a logical next step," said Dr. Roumeliotis.

-"Whether or not they're going to go to the next step in terms of being mandate them or get some sort of a regulation that mandates them like Quebec, I'm not sure."
+"Whether or not they're going to go to the next step in terms of being able to mandate them or get some sort of a regulation that mandates them like Quebec, I'm not sure."

 Dr. Roumeliotis suggests a vaccination passport would be part of the "last mile effort" to get the hesitant population vaccinated against COVID-19.

-The medical officer of health adds he believes the COVID-19 vaccine should be mandated for non-essential activities in Ontario, but he's "not sure what the government will do."
+The medical officer of health adds he believes the COVID-19 vaccine should be mandatory for non-essential activities in Ontario, but he's "not sure what the government will do."

 AVOIDING SHUTDOWNS